ToastedVegetable/campus-waste-sorting-assistant/README.md

 and not per frame.
 An optional LLM-assisted mode is also included for stronger capture-on-demand classification with Gemini or local Ollama.

+The program was designed to run on a trash can prototype built in the Ford Motor Company Engineering Design Center on the Northwestern campus.

 ---

 ## 1. Architecture (how it works)